-Prior to this I had used right click tools.
+Before this, I had used right click tools.
 Some of you might be familiar with the SCCM right click tools.
-The PCP admin tools has almost similar features to that of right click tools but I also see some new features as well.
+The PCP admin tools have almost similar features to that of right click tools, but I also see some new features as well.

-In this post I will cover the features of the admin tools and the steps to install Admin Tools in the SCCM console.
+In this post, I will cover the features of the admin tools and the steps to install Admin Tools in the SCCM console.
 To use the admin tools, you must first install the patch connect plus in your setup.
-Click here to download a 30 day trial version of Patch Connect Plus.
 Here is a guide to install and configure patch connect plus.